COVID-19 vaccine: From the lab to your doorstep | DW | 26.08.2020

 Based on instructions or orders from customers, the vaccines would be put back in insulated boxes filled with dry ice, capable of maintaining an ideal temperature for up to 96 hours.
 Depending on how stringent specifications will be, the repackaging will take place in a room with temperature as low as -20 degrees Celsius or one with temperatures ranging from 2 degrees to 8 degrees Celsius — the ideal storage temperature range for most vaccines — to ensure the shots are not compromised.

 The vaccines will then be shipped by air while ensuring they remain stable.
-UPS says it would be able to provide overnight delivery to almost any part of the world thanks to the proximity of its freezer farms in Louisville, Kentucky and the Venlo-Roermond area in the Netherlands, to its air hubs.
+UPS says it would be able to provide overnight delivery to almost any part of the world thanks to the proximity of its freezer farms in Louisville, in the US state of Kentucky, and the Venlo-Roermond area in the Netherlands, to its air hubs.
 The firm is also setting up deep-freeze units in some places, including in Frankfurt and the UK.

 UPS is gaining critical hands-on experience; one of its units is involved in delivering COVID-19 vaccines for clinical trials under strict guidelines.
-The Atlanta, Georgia-based firm was also part of global efforts to distribute huge volumes of PPE kits for health care workers, coronavirus test kits and equipment for intensive care units at the height of the pandemic.
+The firm, based in the US city of Atlanta, Georiga, was also part of global efforts to distribute huge volumes of PPE kits for health care workers, coronavirus test kits and equipment for intensive care units at the height of the pandemic.

 There are close to 170 vaccines in development, with 30 of them in clinical trials, according to the World Health Organization.
 Not all vaccines under development would need to be stored at -80 degrees Celsius; the less fragile ones would be able to maintain potency at higher temperatures.